public-transport/hafas-client/docs/writing-a-profile.md

 ## 0. How do the profiles work?

-A profile contains of three things:
+A profile may consist of three things:

 - **mandatory details about the HAFAS endpoint**
 	- `endpoint`: The protocol, host and path of the endpoint.